wilmsn/aht20_sensor/README.md

 So the use of this library is as easy as:

-Open an Instanz of this library:
+Include this library and open an Instanz of this:
 ```
+ #include <aht20_sensor.h>

  AHT20 aht20;
 ```
 inside "setup" call the begin function: